stuartjnelson/northern-badger-11ty-blog/articles/becoming-a-better-manager-action-centred-leadership.md

 ## How I scored for Action Centred Leadership
 We were given a questionnaire to complete, which provided us with scores in each of the categories.
 It’s similar to a [Myers-Briggs](https://www.verywellmind.com/the-myers-briggs-type-indicator-2795583) questionnaire I’ve done before.
 Some of the questions were very similar, with slight variations, aiming to identify someone who has a relatively even score across all categories.

-I scored XX for task, YY for individual, and ZZ for team.
+I scored 34 for task, 40 for individual, and 76 for team.
 I wasn’t surprised that my bias was towards the team, but I was a bit shocked by how much.
 I feel this is partly due to my current focus on my new team, which has been largely on team dynamics.
 At the moment, I’m less task-focused, as they are successfully delivering on tasks.

 I don’t see this as a bad thing.
 It’s been really helpful to gain a fresh perspective on how I manage.
 I believe any test like this shouldn’t be seen as absolute truth, but rather as a useful indication.